 So what’s the purpose of disconnecting the battery terminals when you have error codes and the check engine light?

 Well, what happens is once you disconnect the main source i.e. the main battery, all the stored energy inside the electronic capacitors and modules lose their memory and all settings are reverted back to default.
-Any error codes that was stored in onboard memory banks are all erased.
+Any error codes that were stored in onboard memory banks are all erased.
 When electrical energy is sent to the capacitors it is called charging and releasing the energy from a capacitor by disconnecting the battery is known as discharging.
 It only takes a few seconds for some capacitors to lose their energy and memory.

-The nice thing about the engine codes are they give a reference point to start troubleshooting and diagnosing the problem.
+The nice thing about the engine codes is they give a reference point to start troubleshooting and diagnosing the problem.
 You can then hop online and check what the code means and begin the repair process.

 Let’s see what that means.

 How to Pull the Codes on the Instrument Panel